mj1618/python-turtle-tutorial/README.md

 world.create_rock(3, 1)
 ```

-Don't just avoid these traps, imagine these traps could be placed anywhere on the turtle's path and come up with something generic to navigate through them.
+Imagine these traps could be placed anywhere on the turtle's path and come up with something generic to navigate through them.
 Use [world.can\_move_{direction}()](./docs/API.md#worldis_rock_direction) to know whether the turtle can move in a particular direction and not hit a rock or wall.

 If you get stuck, check out the solutions folder for these traps: